-Manchester United unveil plans to build new 100,000 capacity stadium
+Manchester United unveil plans to build UK’s largest football stadium

-The famous English football club says the new venue will be the centrepiece in the regeneration of the Old Trafford area.
+The famous English football club says the new 100,000-capacity venue will be built alongside the existing Old Trafford stadium.

 Manchester United plan to build a new two billion pound ($2.59 billion) 100,000-seat stadium that will be the biggest in Britain, next to the existing Old Trafford, the club announced.